Developing within Tyre, NY

 Tyre’s has two zoning districts available for development.
 Commercial West includes Magee Corners, along State Route 414 from approximately two-thirds of a mile north of NYS Thruway Exit 41 to approximately a mile south of the exit.
 It also extends along State Route 318 from a quarter-mile west of Magee Corners to approximately from a third of a mile east of Magee Corners.
 Commercial East starts at the five corners intersection of US Route 20, and State Routes 5, 89 and 318 and extends 1.3 miles westward along State Route 318.
 Commercial West is planned for full commercial development that supports thruway travelers and visitors to the Finger Lakes and del Lago with hotels, restaurants and associated commerce.
 Commercial East is envisioned as more local businesses with an emphasis on agriculture and regional commerce.

-In the Documents section please find Tyre’s development documents including the 2015 Tyre Comprehensive Plan, the 2018 revised Zoning Law, and the Routes 414 & 318 Commercial Corridor Master Plan (2018) and other development documents [hyperlink mentioned documents].
+In the Documents section please find Tyre’s development documents including the 2015 Tyre Comprehensive Plan, the 2018 revised Zoning Law, and the Routes 414 & 318 Commercial Corridor Master Plan (2018).

 With the assistance of Seneca County, municipal water and sewer are available in most of Commercial West.
 A water line extension to Commercial East is under consideration.
 High-speed broadband (cable and some fiber) is now available in about 70% of the town and wireless broadband covers most of the remaining town.

-Parties interested in the potential development of businesses in the town are encouraged to contact the Town Zoning Officer [hyperlink to ZO], Seneca County Department of Planning and Community Development, or the Seneca County Industrial Development Agency.
+Parties interested in the potential development of businesses in the town are encouraged to contact the Town Zoning Officer, Seneca County Department of Planning and Community Development, or the Seneca County Industrial Development Agency.